Skip to main content

 Wastewater Based Epidemiology

-Earlier this summer, WastewaterSCAN reduced their sampling sites.
-At that time, EBMUD paused sampling to transition from participation in the WastewaterSCAN project to data collection through the California Department of Public Health (CDPH), which is funded by the Centers for Disease Control and Prevention.
+In June 2024, WastewaterSCAN reduced their sampling sites.
+At that time, EBMUD paused sampling to transition from participation in the WastewaterSCAN project to data collection through the California Department of Public Health (CDPH).

 Researchers have long known that wastewater can provide a window into the health of the community.
 When the COVID-19 pandemic began, researchers across the country quickly mobilized and partnered with wastewater agencies including EBMUD.